Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/prologue/prologue_conclusion.md

 Furthermore, note the following two photos of giant pufferfish.
 These fish are genetically very similar, but their skin patterns are very different.
 What may seem like a drastic change in the appearance of the fish from spots to stripes is likely attributable to a small change of parameters in a fine-tuned biological system that, like all of life, is powered by randomness.

+{% include gallery caption="This is a sample gallery with **Markdown support**." %}

 ![image-center](../assets/images/Juvenile_Mbu_pufferfish.jpg){: .align-center}
-A juvenile Mbu Pufferfish with a very familiar pattern![^youngfish] {: style="font-size: medium;"}
+A juvenile Mbu Pufferfish with a very familiar pattern.[^youngfish] {: style="font-size: medium;"}

 ![image-center](../assets/images/Giant_Puffer_fish_skin_pattern.jpg){: .align-center}
-An adult Mbu Pufferfish exhibiting another familiar pattern![^pufferfish] {: style="font-size: medium;"}
+An adult Mbu Pufferfish exhibiting another familiar pattern.[^pufferfish] {: style="font-size: medium;"}

 ## A final note